Doubly infinite residual neural networks: a diffusion process approach: Doubly infinite ResNets

+\end{proposition} According to Equation \eqref{eq:arora_ntk}, the empirical NTK corresponding to inputs $i,j$ is then defined as follows:

-As the width of a neural network goes to infinity, the stochastic quantity $\mathcal{K}^{(i,j)}$ converges to a deterministic limit $\mathcal{K}^{(i,j,\infty)}$ for each pair of points under the mentioned assumptions.
-Building on this results, it is possible to establish the equivalence between the solution obtained by fully training a neural network via continuous-time GD and kernel regression via the $\mathcal{K}^{(i,j,\infty)}$ kernel.
-We show in \cref{sec:doubly_infinite_diff_grad} that similar results hold for the case of infinitely deep and infinitely wide ResNets: \cref{eq:ntk} at initialization converges to a deterministic limit.
-Moreover, it is known \citep{arora2019exact} that in the aforementioned setting, training only the last output of a neural network under the same conditions corresponds to performing Bayesian inference under the Gaussian process prior arising in the infinite wide limit.
-We will thus talk equivalently of Bayesian inference and weak training, and we will refer to the standard NTK setting as full training.
+i.e. it is $\mathcal{K}(t)$ for $t=0$.
+As the width of a neural network goes to infinity, $\mathcal{K}^{(i,j)}$ converges to a deterministic limit $\mathcal{K}^{(i,j,\infty)}$ for each pair of points under the considered assumptions.
+Moreover, it is possible to bound the fluctuations of $\mathcal{K}(t)$ around its initial value $\mathcal{K}(0)$ as the width increases.
+Building on these results, it is possible to establish the equivalence between the solution obtained by fully training a neural network via continuous-time gradient descent and kernel regression via the $\mathcal{K}^{(i,j,\infty)}$ kernel.
+Indeed, within the aforementioned setting, the time-independent $\mathcal{K}^{(i,j,\infty)}$ can be substituted for $\mathcal{K}(t)^{(i,j)}$ in \cref{eq:arora_ntk} yielding the constant coefficients ODE

+The stationary solution of the ODE \cref{eq:arora_ntk_2}, with initial condition $\widehat{y}(0) = 0$, is given by the standard kernel regression formula associated to the kernel $\mathcal{K}^{(\infty)}$.
+In particular, the desired initial condition can be enforced either by scaling the neural network output by an appropriately small constant \citep{arora2019exact} or by subtracting the output of an independent and untrained copy of the considered neural network at initialization \citep{lee2019wide}.